 New Jersey is a Northeastern state with an expanding cost on the Atlantic Ocean.
 It has a population of over 9 million, that is projected to continue increasing.
-New Jersey has a rate of drug induced death that has continued to increase over the years and surpass the average of the rest of the country.
-In 2018, there were 2,900 drug overdose deaths in New Jersey, with 90% of these overdoses involving Opioids.
+The state has a rate of drug induced death that has continued to increase over the years and surpass the average of the rest of the country.
+In 2018, there were 2,900 drug overdose deaths in the state, with 90% of these overdoses involving Opioids.
 The number one primary illicit drug for people entering substance abuse treatment in 2019 was Heroin, followed by Marijuana, other Opioids, and Cocaine.
 The largest number of discharges from substance abuse treatment in New Jersey are from outpatient and intensive outpatient care, followed by residential care.
 There are other treatment options in the state as well, such as Opioid maintenance programs and halfway house programs that help get people back on track.
-For those struggling with a substance use disorder in New Jersey, there are many options in and around the state to be explored.
+For those struggling with a substance use disorder, there are many options in and around the state to be explored.

 Select a State